-Pinnacle is the global leader with 15 years of experience in working with architects and assisting them in the process of developing their design.
-Our dedicated team of skilled personnel interacts with architects to understand their design-intent and provide value-added support as the design evolves from conceptual /schematic stage to construction stage.
+Pinnacle has the competence and technology to assist structural engineers in the process of developing their design.
+Our dedicated team of skilled personnel is experienced in interacting with the engineers or designers to understand their design-intent and provide value-added support as the design evolves from conceptual /schematic stage to construction stage.
 The inputs required by Pinnacle include any or all of the following:

 - Conceptual drawings

-The above process can pass through one or more of the following stages of Design Evolution:
+The above process passes through one or more of the following stages of Design Evolution:

-3) Detailed Design: Detailed Design is the stage following schematic design where the schematic design decisions are worked out in greater details.
-The details get reflected in the model, corresponding roughly with the LOD 300 Revit model.
+2) Detailed Design: Detailed Design is the stage following schematic design where the schematic design decisions are worked out in greater details.
+The details get reflected in the Revit model.
 This also provides the client with drafted to-scale drawings, illustrating how the project would look like after the construction gets over.
-LOD 300 models include elements in which Generic Components have been replaced with fully defined Assemblies.
-Analysis based on specific Systems can be performed and Quantities based on Materials can also be obtained.
-At LOD 300, the model can be leveraged for the generation of traditional Construction Documents and Shop Drawings and can be used for the analysis of Energy Performance, Clash & Cost.
+The model can be leveraged for the generation of traditional Construction Documents and Shop Drawings and can be used for the analysis of Clash & Cost.

-4) Construction Documentation: Construction Documentation is a bridge between building design and physical building form.
+3) Construction Documentation: Construction Documentation is a bridge between building design and physical building form.
 It encompasses the preparation of drawings and specifications that set forth the detailed requirements for the construction of a building project.
-In terms of modeling, this corresponds roughly with the LOD 400 Revit model with all information of the building.
-LOD 400 Models include elements that are accurate in terms of size, shape, location, quantity and orientation with complete fabrication, assembly and detailing information.
-At this Level, the Model has non-geometric (3D) information like text, dimensions, notes and 2D details and it is a complete representation of all the proposed elements.
-Analysis can also be performed at this level such as Energy Performance, Clash Detection and Sequencing & Cost.
-Instances of the sheets produced by Pinnacle during this stage include Overall & Enlarged Floor Plan, Typical Room Layouts, Elevations (All 4 Sides), Building Sections, Partition & Typical Details, Door & Window Details & Schedules, Floor Finish Plans & Details, Reflected Ceiling Plans & Details, Furniture Layout Plans, Landscape Plans & Details (As required), Interior Elevations, Egress Plans and Quantity Take-offs.
+The Models include elements that are accurate in terms of size, shape, location, quantity and orientation with complete fabrication, assembly and detailing information.
+Analysis can also be performed at this stage such as Clash Detection, Sequencing & Cost.